Everything you need to know about the Queen’s funeral

 Westminster Abbey Service

-Doors will open at 8am to allow guests - so far among them US president Joe Biden and French president Emmanuel Macron - to take their seats.
+Doors will open at 8am to allow guests - among them US president Joe Biden and French president Emmanuel Macron - to take their seats.

 Heads of state and overseas government representatives, including foreign royal families, governors-general and realm prime ministers will gather initially at the Royal Hospital, Chelsea and travel under “collective arrangements” to Westminster Abbey.